wp-media/wp-rocket-snippets/wp-rocket/various/wp-rocket-remove-scripts-from-delay-js-automatic-exclusions/README.md

 For compatibility reasons, [some scripts](https://github.com/wp-media/wp-rocket/blob/trunk/dynamic-lists.json) are automatically excluded from Delay JavaSscript Execution feature to prevent potential issues with site functionality.
 Removing a script using this Helper Plugin will allow the script to be delayed.

-⚠️ It is advised to use this with causion as delaying scripts may cause issues.
+⚠️ It is advised to use this with caution as delaying scripts may cause issues.
 Please test your site thoroughly after making changes.

 📝&#160;&#160;**Manual editing required before use**